Flexible Connections

 important

-This entire next section is done on your local computer—your personal MacOS/Linux or Windows machine—not on the cluster.
+This entire next section is done on your local computer—your personal MacOS/Linux machine—not on the cluster.

 Your primary SSH config#

-First up is our main SSH configuration file, located at ~/.ssh/config.
-The contents of your SSH configuration file will depend on the operating system of your local machine (Mac/Linux or Windows).
+First up create or edit your main SSH configuration file, located at ~/.ssh/config.
+The contents of your SSH configuration file will depend on the operating system of your local machine, below is the version for Mac/Linux users.
+You can use the following template, making sure to replace UWNetID for your UW Net ID that you use to log in to klone:

 ~/.ssh/config